gadianton/so4t_scim_user_deletion/README.md

 To use the SCIM API for deleting users:

+* First, you'll need to contact Stack Overflow support (support@stackoveflow.com) to help you enable SCIM-based user deletion.
+Before enabling this functionality, the support team will want to confirm you understand that once a user is deleted, it cannot be restored.
+The next time a deleted user attempts to login, they'll be prompted to create a new account.

-* First, enable SCIM in the admin settings. ([Enterprise documentation](https://support.stackenterprise.co/support/solutions/articles/22000236123-system-for-cross-domain-identity-management-scim-2-0-support) | [Business Documentation](https://stackoverflowteams.help/en/articles/4538506-automated-user-provisioning-scim-overview)).
+* Second, enable SCIM in the admin settings and obtain a token. ([Enterprise documentation](https://support.stackenterprise.co/support/solutions/articles/22000236123-system-for-cross-domain-identity-management-scim-2-0-support) | [Business Documentation](https://stackoverflowteams.help/en/articles/4538506-automated-user-provisioning-scim-overview))
-    * If this has not been enabled before:
+    * If SCIM has not been enabled before, you'll need to generate a token:
         * For Enterprise, you can configure your own token (whatever text string you'd like) and save it.
 Preferably, this should be something secure and unique, such as a randomly generated string.
 To help, here's a well-regarded password generator: [Nord Password Generator](https://nordpass.com/password-generator/).
 Either way, document this token for use in the script.
         * For Business, you can select the "Generate Token" button to create a token.
 Document this token for use in the script.
     * If SCIM is already enabled and configured:
         * For Enterprise, you can obtain the SCIM token from the admin settings, by selecting "Show Password" and copying the token to your clipboard.
         * For Business, you'll either need to obtain the SCIM token from the SCIM configuration of your identity provider (IdP), or you can discard the old token to generate a new one.
 In the latter scenario, make sure you update your IdP's SCIM configuration with the new token.

-* Second, you'll need to enable the ability for SCIM to change user permissions.
+* Lastly, you'll need to enable the ability for SCIM to change user permissions.
 In the admin settings for SCIM, you'll see one or more check boxes:
     * For Enterprise, there's two checkboxes: "Allow Moderator Promotion via a userType property" and "Allow Admin Promotion via a userType property"
     * For Business, there's one checkbox: "Allow SCIM to manage user roles"
-* Lastly, you'll need to contact Stack Overflow support (support@stackoveflow.com) to help you enable SCIM-based user deletion.
-Before enabling this functionality, the support team will want to confirm you understand that once a user is deleted, it cannot be restored.
-The next time a deleted user attempts to login, they'll be prompted to create a new account.

 ## Usage